foldedtoad/dwm1001/README.md

 Now source the script zephyr-env.sh (linux & macOS) or run zephyr-env.cmd to make sure all the environment variables are set correctly.

 ### Build your first application
-The second github repository is the one that contains the specific DWM1001 example code.
+The github repository is the one that contains the specific DWM1001 example code.
 Download or clone this repository to your local computer:
 ```
 git clone https://github.com/RT-LOC/zephyr-dwm1001